vchain-us/cnlc-docs/pages/help/use-ledger.md

 This is an introduction to using the SDK.
 The .zip package for each SDK contains a readme.md file with specific instructions for install and using it.

-As part of creating a Ledger in the CNIL UI, you'll create an API key that you can use with the SDK to manage query transactions.
+As part of creating a Ledger in the Codenotary Cloud UI, you'll create a Signer ID that you can use with the SDK to manage query transactions.

 ## What can you do with the SDK?